-- understand and apply the principles of a healthy and varied diet.
+- Understand and apply the principles of a healthy and varied diet.

-- prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques.
+- Prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques.

-- to understand seasonality, and know where and how a variety of ingredients are grown, reared, caught and processed.
+- To understand seasonality, and know where and how a variety of ingredients are grown, reared, caught and processed.

-We ensure the children develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.
+Staff at Wistaston Academy strive to support our pupils to develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.
 We support our pupils to build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users and purposes.
 Through the iterative process, pupils are given the time to test, critique and evaluate their ideas and the ideas of others.
 Whilst striving for a good quality finish that is age and ability appropriate, equal value is placed on the reflective and evaluative nature of the learning journey.
 This prepares our students with the knowledge and skills they need to successfully progress from Wistaston Academy to the next phase of their education.
 We feel that this approach best supports our pupils to take risks and become increasingly self-sufficient, so that they are empowered to make an essential contribution to the culture, creativity, wealth and well-being of the nation.